Learning at Avebury

 We offer a range of activities to suit various ages.
 Get in touch for more information or to organise your school visit.

 Request a 20-minute talk in our interactive Barn gallery, introducing your class to what life was like in prehistoric Britain.
-There is a charge of £0.50p per person.
+Charges apply.

 Stone circle guided tour

 Discover the secrets of the stones with a guided tour of the henge.
-For a charge of £3.00, in addition to an Introductory Talk your group can learn about the history of the stone circles with an engaging and entertaining volunteer tour guide.
+In addition to an introductory talk, your group can learn about the history of the stone circles with an engaging and entertaining volunteer tour guide.
+Charges apply.

-Access to the Museum is free of charge to prebooked education groups.
-The converted 17th century Stables Gallery displays some of the objects recovered from the many archaeological sites in the area.
-The 17th century threshing barn houses an interactive exhibition, explaining the changing landscape and describing the people who have worked at Avebury.
+Access to the museum is free of charge to prebooked education groups.
+The converted 17th-century Stables Gallery displays some of the objects recovered from the many archaeological sites in the area.

 We can arrange specialist talks with our experts for students studying archaeology or heritage management.